RishavGupta01/Arduino_nano_projects/README.md

 ![image](https://github.com/RishavGupta01/Arduino_nano_projects/assets/110810862/76674510-9a3a-4bf7-b517-325615d460e9)

-**Blinking LED: Learn how to blink an LED using Arduino Nano and a resistor.**
+**Blinking LED: Learn how to blink an LED using Arduino Uno and a resistor.**